ayaankashif/finance-tracker/README.md

 ## Reporting Issues
 If you encounter any issues or bugs, please report them on the project's GitHub issue tracker.

-## License
+## Copyright

-This project is licensed under the MIT License.
+Released under the MIT License.
+See the [LICENSE](https://github.com/ayaankashif/finance-tracker/blob/main/LICENSE) file.